Jolaush Travel — Western Mongolia

 Altai Tavan Bogd National Park

-Hike to the glacier, climb Malchin Mountain, ride horses, walk on ice to the White River, or trek across the park.
-One of the premier adventures in all of Mongolia.
+After a day's jeep ride from the city, hike to the glacier, climb Malchin Mountain, ride horses, walk on ice to the White River, or trek across the park.

 4-day adventure$1,000 / group